voa2000/react-graphql/README.md

 -  Query
 .
 Every GraphQL schema has a root type for both queries and mutations.
 The query type defines GraphQL operations that retrieve data from the server.
+-  Mutation
+.
+The mutation type defines GraphQL operations that change data on the server.
+It is analogous to performing HTTP verbs such as POST, PATCH, and DELETE.

 Learn more about GraphQL here https://graphql.org/learn/